Heidi Thorne is the author of "SWAG: How to Choose and Use Promotional Products for Marketing Your Business."

 On a related issue, many conferences and trade shows are offering electronic versions of handouts and show guides instead of all that paper, again reducing or eliminating the need for a tote bag.

-And as the green movement started to take hold, so many companies were using reusable bags as promotions, that many people began to reach the point of reusable bag glut.
-The following video explains:
+And as the green movement started to take hold, so many companies were using reusable bags as promotions, that many people began to reach the point of a reusable bag glut.
+The following video explains.

 Money Saving Tips for Promotional Tote Bags